lightning-framework/lightning/README.md

   * To provide the convenience of PHP-style save-and-refresh development in Java
   * To make web development simple for beginners by having simple, expressive APIs
+  * To provide core HTTP functionality while giving developers complete freedom in choosing how to manage sessions, users, groups, auth, and templating.

 This framework was written for use in a course I taught at Rice University.